 As featured in the January 2020 issue of Silkwinds magazine, journalist Ben Dunant and photographer Ann Wang travel with Blue Sky Escapes (in partnership with Khiri Myanmar) to explore the untold stories of diverse cultures along Inle lake on an undiscovered route that takes trekkers into the heart of Myanmar’s Southern Shan State.
-Behold the staggering and breath-taking beauty of the natural landscape.

 Story by Ben Dunant